wildlux/Crazy_BARBER_SHOP/README.md

 # Crazy_BARBER_SHOP
-This App i make with AI from zero because i need to focus about the form in DJango
+This App i make with AI from zero because i need to focus about the formS in DJango